gregory-ledenev/EasyRoutingClusterSample/README.md

 We’ll begin by creating a basic EasyRouting app that responds to HTTP `GET` requests with “Hello World!”.

-First, set up a Maven project and add the EasyRouting dependency or get a project from GitHub: https://github.com/gregory-ledenev/EasyRoutingClusterSample.
+First, set up a Maven project and add the EasyRouting dependency:

 ```xml